splunk/observability-workshop/content/en/tko/session-2/docs/deploy.md

 A prospect uses Kafka and MongoDB in their environment.
 Since there are integrations for these services, you’d like to demonstrate this to the prospect.
 What is a quick and efficient way to set up a live environment with these services and have metrics collected?

-- Where can I find helm charts?
+1. Where can I find helm charts?
-  - Google “myservice helm chart”
+  a.
+Google “myservice helm chart”
-  - https://artifacthub.io/ (**Note:** Look for charts from trusted organizations, with high star count and frequent updates)
+  b. https://artifacthub.io/ (**Note:** Look for charts from trusted organizations, with high star count and frequent updates)
-- Review Apache Kafka packaged by Bitnami.
+2. Review Apache Kafka packaged by Bitnami.
 We will deploy the helm chart with these options enabled:
-  - `replicaCount=3`
+  a. `replicaCount=3`
-  - `metrics.jmx.enabled=true`
+  b. `metrics.jmx.enabled=true`
-  - `metrics.kafka.enabled=true`
+  c. `metrics.kafka.enabled=true`
-  - `deleteTopicEnable=true`
+  d. `deleteTopicEnable=true`
-- Review MongoDB(R) packaged by Bitnami.
+3. Review MongoDB(R) packaged by Bitnami.
 We will deploy the helm chart with these options enabled:
-  - `version 12.1.31`
+  a. `version 12.1.31`
-  - `metrics.enabled=true`
+  b. `metrics.enabled=true`
-  - `global.namespaceOverride=default`
+  c. `global.namespaceOverride=default`
-  - `auth.rootUser=root`
+  d. `auth.rootUser=root`
-  - `auth.rootPassword=splunk`
+  e. `auth.rootPassword=splunk`
-  - `auth.enabled=false`
+  f. `auth.enabled=false`
-- Install Kafka and MongoDB with helm charts
+4. Install Kafka and MongoDB with helm charts

     ``` bash
     helm repo add bitnami https://charts.bitnami.com/bitnami